opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 XiTi is an analytics solution edited by AT Internet.
 It allows tracking on all the pages of an Opendatasoft domain, back office included.

-The activation of XiTi is managed by the Opendatasoft team.
-A ``xtcore.js`` file, provided by XiTi, as well as the XiTi identifiers also provided by XiTi, must be sent to Opendatasoft.
-After verification, if the file is validated, the configuration of XiTi will be activable by a domain administrator.
+The activation of XiTi on an Opendatasoft domain is managed by the Opendatasoft team.

+1. Contact support@opendatasoft.com and send: a ``xtcore.js`` file, as well as your XiTi identifiers, both provided by XiTi.
+2. After verification of the JavaScript file by Opendatasoft, if it is approved, XiTi is activated on the Opendatasoft domain.
+3. In the Configuration > Tracking section of the back office, go to the XiTi area.
+4. Click the "Enable XiTi" toggle button to activate XiTi analytics on the domain.

 SmartTag